acidjazz/objectus/readme.md

 * Allow the possibility of others to modify copy who are not familiar w/ the technology in use
 * Unify data that is needed in various preprocessors like meta data, colors, fonts, etc.
-  * Ex: I define [colors](https://github.com/acidjazz/sake/blob/master/dat/colors.yml) and [fonts](https://github.com/acidjazz/sake/blob/master/dat/fonts.yml) here and here to populate a style guide here , and then use the variables throughout the HTML and CSS preprocessors which are passed in here
+> **Example**: I define [colors](https://github.com/acidjazz/sake/blob/master/dat/colors.yml) and [fonts](https://github.com/acidjazz/sake/blob/master/dat/fonts.yml) here and here to populate a style guide here , and then use the variables throughout the HTML and CSS preprocessors which are passed in here